MuzamilMe/MuzamilMe/README.md

 - 👋 Hi, I’m @Muzamil
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Java Programming
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Servlet, JSP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate my skills to an organization.
 - 📫 How to reach me memonmuzamil175@gmail.com

 <!---